bloomberg/repofactor/README.md

 - Run these tools from the repository undergoing analysis and cleaning.

-- Work out a suitable threshold size by running `generate-larger-than.sh` with experimental parameters.
+- Work out a suitable threshold size by running `generate-larger-than` with experimental parameters.
 50000 might be a good starting point.
 The size is "average bytes after compression by Git".

 - Generate a sorted list of objects with file information

-  `generate-larger-than.sh 50000 | sort -k3n | add-file-info.sh >../largeobjs.txt`
+  `generate-larger-than 50000 | sort -k3n | add-file-info >../largeobjs.txt`

 - Make a report showing the summary of each commit together with the paths which introduce the large objects, their uncompressed size and file information

-  `report-on-large-objects.sh ../largeobjs.txt`
+  `report-on-large-objects ../largeobjs.txt`

 # Filtering out large blobs